A Christmas Carol (1938 film): Plot

 At two o'clock, Scrooge meets the merry Ghost of Christmas Present, who shows Scrooge how others keep Christmas.
-At a church service, Fred and his fiancée, Bess, are seen as happy and in love.
-The couple must wait to marry because of Fred's financial circumstances, and the spirit observes that perhaps they will not marry at all, and their love may end.
-Scrooge is then shown the Cratchit home.
+At a church service, Fred and his fiancée Bess are seen as happy and in love.
+The couple must wait to marry because of Fred's financial circumstances, and the spirit observes that perhaps they will not marry at all and that their love may end.
+Scrooge next sees the Cratchit home.
 Despite wearing a cheery manner for his family's sake, Bob is deeply troubled by the loss of his job, though he confides in no one except his daughter Martha.
-The spirit hints that Bob's youngest son, Tim, will die of a crippling illness by the same time next year if things do not change.
+The spirit hints that Bob's youngest son Tim will die of a crippling illness by the same time next year if things do not change.

 At 3 a.m., the Ghost of Christmas Yet to Come arrives, appearing as a silent, cloaked figure.
 The spirit shows Scrooge what will happen if he does not change.
-Scrooge discovers Tiny Tim is dead and his family mourns for him, while he himself dies alone and forgotten.
-Scrooge promises to repent and returns home to awake in his own bed on Christmas Day.
+Scrooge discovers that Tiny Tim will die and his family mourn for him, while he himself will die alone and forgotten.
+Scrooge promises to repent and returns home to awaken in his own bed on Christmas Day.

 Scrooge is a changed man.
 He asks a boy in the street to buy the large turkey in the butcher shop's window for him, meaning to take it to the Cratchits.
 Running into the two men who petitioned him for charity on Christmas Eve, Scrooge gives them a large donation.
 He visits Fred and makes him his new partner, then goes to the Cratchit house where he gives everyone gifts and rehires Bob with an increase in his wages.